-The initial public offering price of our ordinary shares will be substantially higher than the net tangible book value per share of our ordinary shares.
+The public offering price of our ordinary shares will be substantially higher than the net tangible book value per share of our ordinary shares.
 Therefore, if you purchase ordinary shares in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after this offering.
 To the extent outstanding options and warrants are exercised, you will incur further dilution.
-Based on an assumed initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$2.34 per share, representing the difference between our as adjusted net tangible book value per share after giving effect to this offering at the assumed initial public offering price.
-In addition, purchasers of ordinary shares in this offering will have contributed approximately 26.76% of the aggregate price paid by all purchasers of our shares but will own only approximately 19.32% of our ordinary shares outstanding after this offering.
+Based on an assumed public offering price of \$7.47 per share, which was the last reported sale price of our ordinary shares on The Nasdaq Global Market on June 20, 2019, you will experience immediate dilution of \$6.07 per share, representing the difference between our as adjusted net tangible book value per share after giving effect to this offering and the assumed public offering price.
+In addition, purchasers of ordinary shares in this offering will have contributed approximately 13.7% of the aggregate price paid by all purchasers of our shares but will own only approximately 13.8% of our ordinary shares outstanding after this offering.